How to buy the right child car seat

-- Make a list of the cars you might use the seat in – for example the grandparents', as well as your own.
+- Make a list of the cars you might use the seat in – for example the grandparents' car, as well as your own.

-- Find out if the seat will fit in the cars you'll be using – check with the seat manufacturer and the car manufacturer for compatibility.
-Visit the manufacturer's website (or ring it up) to check whether it has information about whether its seats should fit in your car.
+- Find out whether the seat will fit in the cars you'll be using – check with the seat manufacturer and the car manufacturer for compatibility.
+Visit the seat manufacturer's website (or call the manufacturer) to check if it has information about whether its seats should fit in your car.
 You'll find the manufacturer's website details on the technical specification tab of all our child car seat reviews.

-Halfords, Mothercare or Kiddicare for your car seat?
+Halfords, Mothercare or independents for your car seat?